fareast555/TFInternetChecker/README.md

 # TFInternetChecker
 Utility singleton class that checks if device is connected to the Internet, and distinguishes between no connection, and a 100% package loss scenario.
 Free to use and share with no restriction.
 If you use it in an app, I’d love to see it at work, so please let me know!

+**Note: This Singleton can only handle ONE internet check at a time.
+Block off the UI so that no other calls are made until you have a result from the completion handler.

 HOW TO USE (Objective-C: Swift to follow in a few months)

 Drag TFInternetNSURLCheckSingleton.h / .m into your project folder and then into xCode.